 The news related to autonomous cars is being heard everywhere on the news portals.
-Carmakers, engineers and developers are giving their best to build an autonomous car.
+Carmakers, engineers and developers are giving their best to build an autonomous vehicle.

 Recently, German-based carmakers Volkswagen has made a discussion with many cars manufacturing company for building an autonomous car.
 Lots of investments have been for this project